Definition: what a successful 2026 brand project is

 - Acceptance — formal process confirming result compliance with the brief.

-FAQ from Velvetum on commissioning branding
+FAQ on commissioning branding

-What does branding cost in 2026 from Velvetum?
+What does branding cost in 2026?

 Baseline package (logo + 4 brand-system elements + short 14-page brand book) — from $8.7K, 6–8-week window.
 Full package (research + 3 concepts + 24–48-page brand book + 90 days of rollout support) — $20K–$52K, 3.5–5 months.